danbev/learning-v8/README.md

 ```c++
   Isolate* isolate = new (isolate_ptr) Isolate(std::move(isolate_allocator));
 ```
-After this we will be back in api.cc:
+After this we will be back in `api.cc`:
 ```c++
   Initialize(isolate, params);
 ```